KuskIV/ml_exam_notes/Talking_paper/Jeppe/3 Probabilistic graphical models.md

 Probabilistic graphical models are a type of graphical model that is used to model the dynamics of a system.
 A probabilistic graphical model two different types of variables these are:
 - State variables, these are the variables that are used to describe the state of the system at each point in time.
-- Observation variables, these these describe what can be observed from the system at each point in time.
+- Observation variables, these describe what can be observed from the system at each point in time.

-The maximum likelihood learning is probabilistic approach to determine values fro parameters of a model.
+The maximum likelihood learning is probabilistic approach to determine values from parameters of a model.
 The goal is to find the parameters that maximize the likelihood of the data.
 To sum up maximum likelihood learning is A technic to find the parameters that maximize the likelihood of the data.

 Now to the EM algorithm, expectation maximization.
 EM is a way to find the maximum likelihood parameters of a model.
 EM is a iterative algorithm that is used to find the maximum likelihood parameters of a model.